PingOne Advanced Identity Cloud

 Use the /monitoring/logs endpoint for iterative searching as the /monitoring/logs/tail endpoint only returns results from the last 15 seconds.

-• Lets you tune queries to reduce Identity Cloud log volume, making integration with external log tools such as Splunk or Elastic Stack more efficient and potentially reducing storage costs.
+• Lets you tune queries to reduce Advanced Identity Cloud log volume, making integration with external log tools such as Splunk or Elastic Stack more efficient and potentially reducing storage costs.

 The _queryFilter parameter takes a URL-encoded filter expression: